Nawazuddin Siddiqui: “Lion Was a Mistake”

 At the Raabta promotional event, mingling with the media, Sushant Singh Rajput stood his ground (rather sat firm on his stool) and spoke what he had to, not willing to be bullied by the continuous terming “of national interest” (a question asked by a journalist), by another journalist!

 If the above reads a little convoluted, that’s exactly what the proceedings were.
-Watching the video several times after an issue was created in the media (good for the film though), I realized that the first journalist who asked the question pertaining to Kulbhushan Jadhav, asked it to no one in particular.
+Watching the video several times after an issue was created in the media (good for the film though), I realised that the first journalist who asked the question about Kulbhushan Jadhav asked it to no one in particular.
 She ended by saying, “Aap log comment karna chayege?”
 There was a choice given.

 When they were told by a gentleman on the panel that it would be right to talk only about the film, another pounced on Rajput saying, “You shouldn’t have dumped that question on national interest.”